I left home with a humble suitcase on a solo mission.

 ‘the hems’ are the roads of Saigon I travelled to bring stories to your wardrobe.

-Welcome to the story, let's build a wardrobe together!
+Welcome to the story, let's build your wardrobe together!

 Sarah Jane | @sezi_j